jmathai/elodie/Readme.md

 ```
 # Run these commands from the root of the repository you just cloned.
-./elodie.py import --debug --destination="/where/i/want/my/photos/to/go" /where/my/photo/is.jpg
+elodie import --debug --destination="/where/i/want/my/photos/to/go" /where/my/photo/is.jpg
 ```

 You'll notice that the photo was organized into an *Unknown Location* folder.
 That's because you haven't set up your MapQuest API ([instructions](#using-openstreetmap-data-from-mapquest)).